gramaziokohler/coding_architecture_hs23/getting-started/README.md

 # Getting Started

-During the semester, we will learn to code in Python using Rhino/Grasshopper and we will use some

 ## Software requirements

 Before you begin the installation of the tools required for this course, make sure you have the following pre-requisites installed on your system: